getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 Sentry will automatically digest alerts sent by some services to avoid flooding your inbox with individual issue notifications.
 To control how frequently notifications are delivered, use the sliders.

-- Minimum delivery interval
-- Maximum delivery interval

 [{% asset notifications/alert_digest.png alt="Sliding time scale for intervals of notifications." %}]({% asset notifications/alert_digest.png @path %})

 ## Notification Management

-You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the Project Settings page.
+You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the [project alerts page](https://sentry.io/settings/account/notifications/alerts/).

 ### Default Project Alerts